getchui/sample-apps/EBT/temperature_detection_frontend/README.md

 If connecting to the IRYX camera, use the IP address of the camera.
 If connecting to the FLIR A400 camera, use the IP address of the device running the Trueface software.

+Important: If using an IRYX camera, you must ensure the streams are encoded as x264.
+This can be done from the web interface, using the top navigation bar, click on *Visible* > *Video Settings* then change the encoding settings to x264.
+You will then need to reboot the camera from the home window.

 ## Docker
 Instead of building the project manually, you can run the docker container instead.